Research Project 2018-2021

 Blockaid plan to explore the use of AdBlu, a commercially available Diesel exhaust fluid (DEF), (32.5% urea and 67.5% deionized water), to reduce the cloud point of Rapeseed Oil and produce a modified low cost environmentally friendly biofuel with a low carbon footprint in a novel and innovative process.
 Blockaid is a growing Haulier with 18 HGV vehicles and a GOLD FORS rated status.
 Following success with the above project, Blockaid plan to further develop technology around an HGV on board Biodiesel/AdBlu unit, this would be a proactive advancement in this rapidly growing environmentally sensitive area.

-You can rest assured you are in good hands.
-Over the last 70 years we have built up a first class reputation as one of the UK’s foremost specialists in Drain Cleaning.
+At Blockaid, we are industry-leading drainage specialists in Manchester.
+Over the last 70 years we have built up a first class reputation as one of the UK’s foremost specialists in drain unblocking.
 For a quote on your blocked drains in Manchester, contact us today.

 Monday – Friday 8.30 AM – 4.30 PM